Sapsuk River Camp - Alaska Peninsula

 “This is one of the nicest camps I’ve seen.” – Guy Schoenborn

 Meals at Camp: The camp chef prepares three hearty homemade meals a day.
 Breakfast is between 6:30 a.m. and 7:30 a.m.
-Lunches consist of sandwiches and soups and can be served either shoreside or back at camp.
-In the evening, anglers enjoy drinks, appetizers, and a delicious family-style dinner.
-Dinners include main courses such as crab, salmon, chicken, or a variety of steaks.
+Lunches consist of sandwiches and soups and can be shoreside or back at camp.
+Anglers enjoy drinks, appetizers, and a delicious family-style dinner in the evening.
+The main courses feature crab, salmon, chicken, or a variety of steaks.

 7-nights and 6-days guided fishing

-• Boat transfers between Nelson Lagoon and camp
+• Charter flight between Anchorage and Nelson Lagoon

 • 7-nights Camp Lodging